Highlights: 2nd cohort trained | 135, 448 map edits | 132,215 buildings digitized | 3,106 km of roads mapped

 As we move through the 21st century, our social, economic and environmental challenges are evolving and becoming more complex.
 These challenges stem from, and reside at, the intersections of more than one discipline.
 On the other hand, Information and Communication Technology (ICTs) is becoming ubiquitous and transcending these disciplinary boundaries.

-The current Digital Internship and Leadership (DIAL) emerges from the above identified gap.
-The three months long extensive internship program equips young (under)graduates with a broad understanding of open data, technology, civic learning and prepares them to be the next generation of leaders in open data movement.
+A DIAL (Digital Internship and Leadership) program is a three months long extensive internship program that equips young (under)graduates with a broad understanding of open data, technology, civic learning and prepares them to be the next generation of leaders in open data movement.
 DIAL is one of the capacity building initiatives under Digital Volunteers initiative.

 ‘Digital Volunteers’ is a platform initiated by Kathmandu Living Labs that encourages, empowers and engages Nepali citizens, (particularly youth) willing to contribute their digital skills for the digital development of Nepal.